Norwegian Bombshell Hilde Osland Flaunts Killer Body In Tropical Paradise

 “Every picture is more beautiful than the last,” another follower said.

-One clever admirer asked Osland to stay away from the North and South poles because she was so hot she would melt the ice, and therefore put the earth at risk.
+One clever admirer asked Osland to stay away from the North and South Poles because she was so hot she would melt the ice, and therefore put the Earth at risk.

 The photo raked in over 11,000 likes within an hour of going live, but that is not unusual for the bikini model.